 To Allow or Not To Allow Short-term Vacation Rentals

 As with most things in life, there are pros and cons to short-term vacation rentals.
-For example, the rentals potentially could impact FHA insured mortgages and attempts by the condominium association from obtaining FHA certification.
-On the other hand, the rentals could bring in much needed revenue to the local economy, prevent potential member delinquencies that would require the association to spend funds that it may never recoup or short-term vacation rentals may be the intended purpose behind the creation of the community.
+For example, the rentals potentially could impact FHA-insured mortgages and attempts by the condominium association from obtaining FHA certification.
+On the other hand, the rentals could bring revenue to the local economy, and prevent potential member delinquencies that would require the association to spend funds that it may never recoup or short-term vacation rentals may be the intended purpose behind the creation of the community.

 If your association has not done so already after reading the blog article on Airbnb, the Bauckham opinion may be just the impetus for the membership to determine its view of short-term vacation rentals within the community, any current potential impacts, the future potential impacts, if any, whether there are any current short-term vacation rentals in the community and whether the current documents address the current and future short-term vacation rentals within the community.
 Accordingly, by exploring the issues today, you can avoid potential problems that may arise with short-term vacation rentals in the future.
 As Mahatma Gandhi said, “The future depends on what you do today.”